WeblateOrg/weblate/docs/admin/continuous.rst

 Merge or rebase
 ---------------

-By default Weblate merges upstream repository into it's own.
+By default Weblate merges upstream repository into its own.
 This is safest way in case you also access underlying repository by other means.
 In case you don't need this, you can enable rebasing of changes on upstream, what will produce history with less merge commits.